scottyschup/ruby-curriculum/meta/course-preliminaries.md

 * Greatest risk is that you fall behind and don't receive help promptly.
-  * The course moves quickly and builds on previous material, you can't afford to try and play catch-up.
+  * The course moves quickly and builds on previous material, you can't afford to fall behind.
+  * If you start to fall behind, you need to take action quickly.
   * The best way to catch up is to find people to spend extra time working with.
 We'll try to help, but you also need to be proactive in this.